hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 ```

 Terraform stores information about the resources it has built in a **state file**.
-This important file contains all of the data that terraform needs to change, update, and delete infrastructure.
+This important file contains all of the data that Terraform needs to change, update, and delete infrastructure.
 The local state file has some disadvantages:

 * Sometimes contains secrets or sensitive data
 * Can't collaborate because the file is on someone's laptop